chasedooley/chasedooley.com-v5.1/content/blog-posts/on-self-reliance-commentary.md

 ***

-> **The intellect is vagabond, and our system of education fosters restlessness.
+> **"The intellect is vagabond, and our system of education fosters restlessness.
 Our minds travel when our bodies are forced to stay at home.
 We imitate; and what is imitation but the travelling of the mind? ...**
 >
 > **Insist on yourself; never imitate.
 Your own gift you can present every moment with the cumulative force of a whole life’s cultivation; but of the adopted talent of another, you have only an extemporaneous, half possession.
-That which each can do best, none but his Maker can teach him.**
+That which each can do best, none but his Maker can teach him."**

 Imitation is a step in one's learning: the pupil is the imitation of their master.
 But the pupil must know when to insist on themselves; they must know when the master can no longer teach them.
 That what is left for them to learn cannot be taught: it must be cultivated internally.
 The master of Shakespeare is not the one who gave us _Hamlet._ That came from Shakespeare after he insisted on himself and after he found that his masters could no longer teach him.